slimndap/jeero/readme.txt

 Tired of manually copying your event data in WordPress from your external ticketing solution?
 Jeero will take care of that and keeps you website fully up-to-date, including dates, prices and availability.

-Jeero is a subscription based service, provided by [Slim & Dapper](https://slimndap.com).
-You can easily setup a free subscription inside the plugin.
-The free subscription is fully functional and lets you sync up to 10 upcoming events at any given time.
-When you are ready to move ahead you can upgrade to one of the paid plans.

 Supported ticketing solutions:

 * RTS